yzm9393/swineBRET-ICD/README.md

 To reproduce the results, run the Jupyter Notebooks in the following order:

-1. `01_Data_Preparation.ipynb`: Cleans the raw data and creates the initial train/test splits and the 2,000-record sample for annotation
+1. `01_Data_Preparation_for_Annotation.ipynb`: Cleans the raw data and creates the initial train/test splits and the 2,000-record sample for annotation
-2. `02_Baseline_Model.ipynb`: Trains a simple baseline model on the expert-annotated data to establish a performance benchmark
+2. `02_Annotation_Modeling.ipynb`: Trains a simple baseline model on the expert-annotated data to establish a performance benchmark
 3. `03_Train_Teacher_Models.ipynb`: Trains the 11 calibrated binary "teacher" models and saves them to the `teacher_models_calibrated/` directory
 4. `04_Pseudo_Labeling.ipynb`: Uses the saved teacher models to generate the `pseudo_labeled_dataset.csv`
-5. `05_Train_Final_SwineBERT.ipynb`: Fine-tunes the final `SwineBERT-ICD` model on the pseudo-labeled data and saves it to the `final_swinebert_model/` directory
-6. `06_Final_Evaluation.ipynb`: Loads the final model and evaluates its performance on the held-out, expert-annotated test set
+5. `05_Train_Final_SwineBERT.ipynb`: Fine-tunes the final `SwineBERT-ICD` model on the pseudo-labeled data and saves it to the `final_swinebert_model/` directory; Loads the final model and evaluates its performance on the held-out, expert-annotated test set

 ## Final Results